 "The San Diego County Taxpayers Association opposes the proposed San Diego Transaction and Use Tax due to concerns about the city's history of poor performance and continued management failures," an organization white paper read.
 "Given this history, the absence of expected accountability and transparency measures, such as a sunset clause, is particularly troubling."

-The two other city measures include:
+The two other city measures on Tuesday's ballot in the city included:

 Copyright 2024, City News Service, Inc.